#Eczema-prone skin

 • Patches that bleed when scratched

-• Itching that increases when you’re stressed or anxious
+• Increased itching when stressed or anxious

 5. Seborrheic Dermatitis